arthurpaulino/viper/README.md

   unlink env $e        removes any links to the environment `e`

   #### maintenance
-  fix                  creates a new (empty) links file, backing up the old one health               searches for:
+  fix                  if the current links file is corrupted, creates a new
+                       (empty) one, backing up the old one health               searches for:
                         - inexistent linked directories
                         - inexistent linked environments